westplainsdev/read-views-create-links/README.md

 Using `npm install` download and intall all of the necessary dependencies

-`nodemon` will be installed, so you can change any node based JavaScript as have the server reload.
+`nodemon` will be installed, so you can change any node based JavaScript and have the server reload.
 View changes on the other hand so far require a hard restart.

 Use `npm start` to fire up the server and serve it to the browser on `localhost:\3010`